dtak/optimal-summaries-public/README.md

 ## Taxonomy

-**Before running any other files** in this directory, you first must run the [death_preprocess_data.ipynb notebook]().
+**Before running any other files** in this directory, you first must run the [vasopressor_preprocess_data.ipynb notebook](https://github.com/db769/timeseries-optimal-summaries/blob/main/vasopressor/vasopressor_preprocess_data.ipynb).
 This notebook stores standardized data files to a data/ subdirectory.

 ### Models and helpers
 * ```models.py``` contains all of the model parameters and training code for the custom model classes (logreg and LSTM).